 Saint Patrick’s day is just around the corner and to celebrate I decided to make some very special cupcakes out of the nations most famous alcoholic beverage.
 Though the makers of various whiskeys and other stouts would probably disagree Guinness is synonymous with Ireland especially Dublin.

-For this recipe we won’t be turning it green.
+For this recipe, we won’t be turning it green.
 Or even making green frosting.
 No leprechaun’s, shamrocks, or crocks of gold at the end of the rainbow, It’s just Guinness and chocolate all the way.

 This might seem like an unlikely culinary pairing but the smooth, rich, and slightly bitter tones of the stout marry really well with the chocolate, dark sugar, and rich butter.
-The result is a moist luxurious cake with a rich flavor and a colour to match the famous pint.
+The result is a moist luxurious cake with a rich flavour and a colour to match the famous pint.

 You don’t have to use Guinness in these cupcakes of course.
 A different stout would work just as well.
-Murphy’s and beamish are obvious alternatives.
+Murphy’s and Beamish are obvious alternatives.
 I’m not going to get into the whole debate about which tastes best, it’s all subjective anyway.
 Personally being a proud Dub I like the smooth bitter flavour of Guinness and find others a little sweet and watery.

 I always assumed stout was just an Irish drink but it turns out they make it in Japan too.
 Though you might want to avoid this one made by elephants from coffee beans.

 The recipe for these Guinness cupcakes is relatively simple.
-Cream the butter and sugar ( isn’t it amazing how many cake recipes start with those very words) add the eggs than the dry ingredients and Guinness alternately till you’ve formed a rich glossy batter.
+Cream the butter and sugar ( isn’t it amazing how many cake recipes start with those very words) add the eggs then the dry ingredients and Guinness alternately till you’ve formed a rich glossy batter.

 Only half fill your cupcake cases there’s a good rise in this cake mix and the first batch I made came over the top.
 Still quite edible, just not very presentable.